Kim Kardashian Finally Divorced – Her Case Presents Several Family Law Issues

 Just prior to announcing that Kim and Kris had settled, TMZ.com splashed headlines announcing that Kris had missed a Mandatory Settlement Conference.
 They went on to state that the Judge was SURE to slap Kris with penalties, fines, etc. n Santa Clara County, a Mandatory Settlement Conference is held prior to all trials.
 The Mandatory Settlement Conference is an opportunity for both parties and their attorneys to meet and discuss settling the issues set for trial.
 Many, many dissolution cases settle at that point, without ever proceeding to trial.
 TMZ.com’s provocative headlines regarding Kris’s missed court appearance may have been exaggerated given that the attorneys do most of the discussing at the Mandatory Settlement Conferences.
 In this case, it appears that the parties did in fact reach a settlement.
 It is reasonable to assume then, that the attorneys did in fact discuss settlement that day, and/or in the following days, regardless of Kris’ physical absence.
 Regarding sanctions for Kris’ no show, pursuant to the California Family Code, the judge could have ordered him to pay Kim’s attorney fees for forcing her to incur unnecessary fees by appearing at the Mandatory Settlement Conference for which he did not attend.

 The Kardashian / Humphries case illustrates how many issues can arise, even in a dissolution of an extremely brief marriage.
 At Mello & Pickering, LLP, we can help you spot issues that may arise in your case and address each issue appropriately.
-Give our office a call for a free 20 minute phone consultation at (408) 288-7800.
+Give our office a call for a free consultation at (408) 288-7800.